Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 The stochastic PDE \eqref{SPDE-SQG} (proposed by Totz \cite{Tot20} and Hofmanov\'a et al. \cite{HLZZ24}) is an SQG equation driven by additive noise with small intensity $\varepsilon$ and small correlation $\delta(\varepsilon)$.
-The consideration of such noise follows from the principles of fluctuating hydrodynamics theory.
+The consideration of such noise is inspired by the fluctuation-dissipation relation at a formal level.
 Generally speaking, the SQG equation can be regarded as a toy model for understanding the regularity of the Navier-Stokes equations.
 We point out that an important fluctuating Navier-Stokes model known as the Landau-Lifshitz-Navier-Stokes (or Navier-Stokes-Fourier system for the full equations) is governed by the fluctuation-dissipation principle, a fundamental concept in the theory of fluctuating hydrodynamics (see \cite{O05}).
 The stochastic SQG equation \eqref{SPDE-SQG} could be considered as a stochastic toy model for the Landau-Lifshitz-Navier-Stokes equations.
 In particular, the choice of $\beta=\frac{\alpha}{2}$, corresponding to the fractional dissipation $-\Lambda^{2\alpha}$, exhibits a structural resemblance to the fluctuation-dissipation principle.
 Regarding \eqref{SPDE-SQG}, a dynamical large deviation principle is proved, in a joint scaling regime $(\varepsilon,\delta(\varepsilon))\rightarrow(0,0)$, with initial data allowing for fluctuations as well.
 Moreover, we provide an analysis on the identification of the quasi-potential

 where $ \phi \in H^{\alpha-2\beta}(\mathbb{T}^2)$ and $\mathcal{A}_0$ is a restricted domain related to the dynamical large deviations result.
 We will specify $\mathcal{A}_0$ later on.